Homeboy – Original Score Performed by Eric Clapton: Reception

 As the release history shows, the album gained the highest sales figures in Canada, Italy, Spain, the United Kingdom, the United States and Japan.
 Although it is unknown if the soundtrack album did reach any national charts, it had sold more than 100,000 copies in Italy and also gained a Gold record in the United States by the Recording Industry Association of America (RIAA), selling more than 500,000 copies in the country and more than 600,000 worldwide.
-Music journalists form the film website DVD Legion think the release "defin [sic] stands out" and notes that Clapton played emotional Blues as well as Pop and Rock music or the release.
+Music journalists form the film website DVD Legion think the release "definitely stands out" and notes that Clapton played emotional Blues as well as Pop and Rock music or the release.
 AllMusic critic William Ruhlmann awards the soundtrack three out of five possible stars, giving it an average soundtrack album rating, reviewing:

 Eric Clapton's score to the Mickey Rourke film Homeboy consists largely of bluesy instrumental pieces performed by Clapton, keyboard player Michael Kamen, bassist Nathan East, and drummer Steve Ferrone.
 Clapton's solo electric guitar version of "Dixie" owes much to Jimi Hendrix's version of "The Star-Spangled Banner".
-There are also a few blues numbers by Magic Sam and J.B.
-Hutto.
+There are also a few blues numbers by Magic Sam and J. B. Hutto.
 The playing is accomplished, of course, but like most soundtracks this one seems to be missing something without the film images.